mkthewlis/Milestone-Project-2/testing.md

 ## Testing

 The testing process is outlined below.
+It includes:
+- Testing user stories
+- Validating HTML, CSS and JavaScript code
+- Checking website compatibility on different browsers
+- Checking responsiveness of design on all screen sizes
+- Manually testing the quiz feature
+- Manually testing the newsletter sign up form

 To return to the previous document, click [here](https://github.com/mkthewlis/Milestone-Project-2/blob/master/README.md).

 ### Testing User Stories